kooBH/Experiment-Audio/DS20921-EVK/Firmware/README.md

 out : 1ch processed signal

 # NOTE
-+ After firmare update(PID-1494), still, Original output can be acquired from PID-1498
++ ~~After firmare update(PID-1494), still, Original output can be acquired from PID-1498~~
++ data from 1498 is 5,6 channel of 1494 output
 + DS20924's PID is also 1494.